(Sonya sits in an office across from a PSYCHIATRIST who, pad in hand, listens with interest.)

 PSYCHIATRIST: They’ll be much better off with a happy mother than with one who’s thinking of suicide.
 Don’t you agree?

 (Sonya’s torn.
 She tries to say no, but….)

-This is the story of Doctor Ben Carson, whose life takes him from being the “dumbest kid in his fifth-grade class” to becoming the premier pediatric neurosurgeon in the world.
+This is the story of Doctor Ben Carson, whose life takes him form being the “dumbest kid in his fifth-grade class” to becoming the premier pediatric neurosurgeon in the world.

 I can’t tell you how honored I was to be able to tell Doctor Carson’s story.
 I went to Baltimore and spent several days with him and his wife Candy (and Sonya, who was living with them.)
-The film was shot in Detroit, where Ben actually grew up – which is quite unique since most films – especially those made for TV – are seldom shot on the actual locations where they took place.
-On the very first day of shooting, we got access to the Detroit Institute of Art and the Detroit Public Library, the two places where Ben actually spent time.
+The film was shot in Detroit, where Ben actually grew up – which is quite unique since most films made for TV are seldom shot on the actual locations where they took place.
+On the very first day of shooting we got access to the Detroit Institute of Art and the Detroit Public Library, the two place where Ben actually spent time.

 Cuba Gooding Jr. and Kimberly Elise and the movie itself won Image Awards, the film won a Camie Award, and I was nominated for a Humanitas Award.